Svanteberg/Virtual-EEG-electrodes/README.md

     python3.7 art_eeg.py
  ```

 This script generate 21-channel signals sampled at 256 Hz resembling EEG.
 Unaltered, it generates data corresponding to 10 subjects with (randomly) 1 - 3 EEGs each of 5 min duration.
-The time consumtion will be hardware dependent but may be a couple of minutes per subject, so the whole set may take 20 - 40 min.
+The time consumtion will be hardware dependent but may be a couple of minutes per subject, so the whole set may take 20 - 40 min to generate.

 #### Setting up a structure for directories